youngluo/react-boilerplate/readme.md

 ## Q&A

-### hint: The '.husky/pre-commit' hook was ignored because it's not set as executable.
+### 1. If get the hint: The '.husky/pre-commit' hook was ignored because it's not set as executable. then execute the following command

 ```sh
 chmod ug+x .husky/**